fransla/jwt-editor/README.md

 ## Embedded JWK

 JWS defines a 'jwk' field within the Header which is used for the ECDH-ES algorithms as a method of transporting the public key to the recipient.
 However, this field has been mistakenly used by library implementations as a source of the key for signature verification.
 By creating a new key, embedding the key for verification within the header, and then signing the JWS Payload, an attacker is able to produce arbitrary JWT payloads.

+## '/dev/null' KID

+JWS defines a `kid` field within the Header which is used to determine which key was used for signing in cases where multiple keys are available.
+If this field is also vulnerable to a path traversal attack, an attacker can potentially use an arbitray file on the server as the signing key; in this implementation of the attack, the `kid` is set to `../../../../../dev/null`, and the JWS is then signed with a null key.

 # CLI Mode